Requests

 Injectivity in nodes matching

-By default the matching of nodes is injective, this means that two different nodes in the request are mapped to two different nodes in the graph.
+By default, node matching is injective, meaning that two different nodes in the request are mapped to two different nodes in the graph.

-For instance, the request below searches for two different tokens, both having the same lemma make
+For example, the following request searches for two different tokens, both with the same lemma make .

 pattern { X1 [ lemma="make" ]; X2 [ lemma="make" ] }